 The Moneyline Explained

-You’re clearly intrigued by the idea of sports betting, but maybe view it as a sort of foreign language.
+The term ‘moneyline’ might sound like a sort of foreign language.
 That’s okay!
-We were all rookies who had to ask questions at some point.
+We were all rookie bettors who had to ask questions at some point.

-We’ll breakdown what moneyline bets are and walk you through everything you need to know about them.
+We’ll break down moneyline bets and walk you through everything you need to know about them.

 The Moneyline Made Easy

 You’ve already learned how to read and interpret the three types of odds you’ll encounter, so let’s move onto the elements of sporting events you can bet on.